“Chic B&B with friendly multilingual staff and a delightful breakfast terrace and wine bar in a central location”

 - Car/scooter rental

 Creams, bronzes and browns colour the rooms, which are comfortable, contemporary and moderately sized.
 The beds have firm mattresses, plentiful soft pillows, crisp linen and dark brown velvet cushions.
-The floors are parquet, pale and uncarpeted in 5 of the Daphne Trevi rooms; all the rest have ceramic tiles.
+The floors are parquet, pale and uncarpeted in five of the Daphne Trevi rooms; all the rest have ceramic tiles.
 Bed types vary from singles and doubles to twins and kings, the main difference between room types is size.

 - Air conditioning